Free Tool

 What reaction video formats does it support?

-How many clips can I extract from one reaction video?
+How many clips can I get from one reaction video?

 Will Content ID be a problem when posting reaction clips?